-While the strength of your private life established in the UK is not directly relevant to assessing very significant obstacles to integration, it becomes important when considering whether a refusal of leave would breach your rights under Article 8 of the European Convention on Human Rights (the right to respect for private and family life).
+It is important to note that the extent of your private life established in the UK is not directly considered when assessing whether very significant obstacles to integration exist.
+However, the strength of your private and family life in the UK becomes relevant when determining whether a refusal of leave would breach your rights under Article 8 of the European Convention on Human Rights, which protects the right to respect for private and family life.

 - Page Contents